sam-caldwell/csci-430/CONTRIBUTING.md

 - Keep warnings at zero; do not introduce new build or demo warnings.
 - Tests should be deterministic and fast; skip E2E gracefully when `clang` is unavailable (see existing tests for patterns).
+- Use docstrings for all functions/classes/methods and tests

 ## Tests